joashgobin/cs/content/agile/chapter_6_classic_management_framework_agile_for_innovation/5_project_control.md

 The system's information serves as a snapshot for the state of the project.
 The system consists of a set of tools that the project manager uses to manage and control the project.

 ## Quality management
+Quality is the degree to which the project meets the requirements.
+Quality management have 3 distinct steps:
+- plan quality
+- quality assurance - performs audits to see there is any indication that standards, policies, plans or procedures are not being followed; seeks best practices and improves processes
+- quality control - measures the performance of the project in terms of meeting the requirements

 ## Cost of Quality (COQ)
+This is about evaluating the cost of compliance (and by extension, non-compliance) with quality.
+We do not try to enforce perfect quality as this may lead to wastage.
+Instead, we focus on sufficient fulfillment of requirements ("good enough" quality).

+Control Diagrams are used to represent quality measurements.
+We show both the lower and upper limits of control and see if the process average stays in between these limits.